rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 Reading over this list, the number of items on it seems quite daunting!
 We believe these initiatives will provide the highest impact to the Rust community by helping to fulfill Rust's promise, delighting Rust developers and improving our contributor workflows and aligns well with the results of the [2021 Rust Survey](https://blog.rust-lang.org/2022/02/15/Rust-Survey-2021.html).

 While we think we will be able to make signficant progress on these initiatives this year, project estimation is a difficult and inexact science, especially for open source projects.
 What we will achieve is ultimately a result of who decides to contribute.
-Our aspirational goals are currently just that: aspriations.
+Our aspirational goals are currently just that: aspirations.

 This is where you all, the Rust community (including *future members* of that community) come into the picture.
 Each item has one or two people listed with it; if you're feeling inspired, please do contact us!